alixaxel/chrome-aws-lambda/README.md

 [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) is a new convenient way to manage common dependencies between different Lambda Functions.

-The following set of (Linux) commands will create a well-structured layer of this package alongside `puppeteer-core`:
+The following set of (Linux) commands will create a layer of this package alongside `puppeteer-core`:

 ```shell
 git clone --depth=1 https://github.com/alixaxel/chrome-aws-lambda.git && \